 - Restoration of full funding for Cost of Competing Adjustment (COCA) for support positions, a factor in the funding formula recognizing the competitive salaries required in high cost of living regions to attract and retain the highest quality instructional and support personnel;

-Additionally, the City Council and Schools strongly oppose:
+Additionally, the City Council opposes:

 - State budget cuts that disproportionately target or affect Northern Virginia; and,

 - Structural cuts or formula changes which further weaken the partnership between the state and localities.